obin-odayo/NotesGen/docs/Array.md

 To access [[elements]] inside an array use the **[[indexing operation]]**.

-Arrays are initially filled with [[garbage values]] until values are initialized.
+Arrays are initially filled with [[Garbage Values]] until values are initialized.

 An [[illegal memory access]] occurs when the index of an indexing operation is **outside the range of the array**.